pythoro/npsolve/README.md

 Usually, we end up with script-like code that looses many of the benefits of object-oriented programming.

-The npsolve framework sets up an intermediate object, a Package, that translates between unnamed vectors and object-oriented classes.
+The npsolve framework sets up an intermediate object, a system, that translates between unnamed vectors and object-oriented classes.
 It facilitates both simple and complex inter-dependencies and keeps code modular and maintainable.